 7. Present 7.
 Present enrollment status at the college listed in Question 6

-Answer Op tions Response Percent Response Count
+Answer Options Response Percent Response Count

 Still attendi ng full time 0.00% 0

 Still attendi ng part time 37.50% 3

-Stopped att ending before graduating 1
+Stopped att ending before graduating 12.50% 1

-Graduated 4
+Graduated 50.00% 4

-If graduated ted, what is your degree and date of graduation?
-5
+If graduated If graduated, what is your degree and date of graduation?

-Number If graduated, what is your degree and dat e of graduation?
+Number If graduated, what is your degree and date of graduation?

 1 2006

 2 1997

 3 BS-Mech engr1985 MS-Env.
 Health -1997

 4 B.A.
 Fire Science/Public Safety

 5 1990 or 91 Public Safety

-8. If you transferred to another college, how well did the Fire Science Program prepare for the academic demands at the college to which you transferred?

-Answer Op tions Response Percent Response Count Preparation on was excellent 50.0% 4 Preparation n was good 50.0% 4 Preparation n was fair 0.0% 0 Preparation n was not helpful 0.0% 0 Please explain.
-We would appreciate your comments on your Fire Science 6 6 Number Please explain.
+ansferred to another college, how well did the at the college to which you transferred? e Fire Science Program pre epare for the academic Answer Op otions Response Percent Response Count Preparation n was excellent 50.0% 4 Preparation n was good 50.0% 4 Preparation n was fair 0.0% 0 Preparation n was not helpful 0.0% 0 Please explain.
 We would appreciate your comments on your Fire Science courses as well as your other general education courses.
+6 Number Number Please explain.
+We would appreciate your comments on your Fire Science courses as well as your other general education courses.
 1 Fire Science has great instructors.
 Gave me a sense of accomplishment.
-Did not help towards promotion with Phila.
-Fire Dept. 2 Need more general courses that will be accepted at transfer, I lost 50% of my credits in 3 The courses were execellant, along with the supplemental tutoring 4 I consider my CCP experience life changing, I never felt short changed or underqualified.
-It 5 Took online courses at CCP.
+2 Need more general courses that will be accepted at transfer, I lost 50% of my credits in 3 3 The courses were execellant, along with the supplemental tutoring 4 I consider my CCP experience life changing, I never felt short changed or underqualified.
+It was a great launching platform.
+5 5 Took online courses at CCP.
 The transfer was good.
-6 The program prepared me for communicating ideas in writing and increased my ability in critical thinking
+The program prepared me for communicating ideas in writing and increased my ability in critical thinking